Basic Training—8th Week

 “Not in a trencher platoon, he sure as hell won’t,” said Kirk.
 “What does he look like?
 So I know who to shoot, if I see him.”
 Peter’s brutal edge instantly faded into a boyish smile.
 It was unsettling.
 He slid the huge blade back under his pillow.

 “Thanks Kirk!
-Big, over six feet, with a greasy bowl-cut of black hair and heavily pocked cheeks.
+Big, over six feet, with a greasy bowl-cut of black hair and scarred cheeks.
 He looks kinda skinny, but he’s strong,” Peter said.
 “And quick.
 Usually wears baggy clothes to hide weapons.”

+Peter shrugged.
 “A building where children nobody cares about are kept?
-Sounds like an orphanage to me,” Peter said.
+Sounds like an orphanage to me,” he said.

-“Well, I guess, but I mean that’s not what orphanages are like, kids vanishing,” Alex said.
+“Well, I guess, but I mean that’s not what orphanages are like, kids vanishing and stuff,” Alex said.